Python3pkg/Products.SilvaForum/README.txt

 -----------

 SilvaForum is a forum (or Bulletin Board System) for the Silva CMS.
-It allows registered visitors of a Silva site to create topics (topics or questions) and comment on existing topics.
+It allows registered visitors of a Silva site to create topics (subjects or questions) and comment on existing topics.

 Installating SilvaForum
 -----------------------

-See INSTALL.txt for installation instructions.
+See INSTALL.txt for installation instructions, plus how to activate the Silva Forum stylesheet.

 Using SilvaForum
 ----------------